-The Pension Fund scheme provides an Additional Voluntary Contributions (AVC) facility for scheme members.
-In 2014/15 some members of the pension scheme paid voluntary contributions and transfers to Scottish Widows and Equitable Life to buy extra pension benefits when they retire.
+The Worcestershire County Council Pension Fund provides an Additional Voluntary Contributions (AVC) scheme for its members.
+In 2015/16 some members of the pension scheme paid voluntary contributions and transfers to Scottish Widows and Equitable Life to buy extra pension benefits when they retire.
 Retirement benefits were also purchased during the year.
-The contributions are paid directly from scheme members to the AVC provider.
-Each AVC contributor receives an annual statement showing the amount held in their account and the movements in the year
+The contributions are paid directly from scheme employers to the AVC provider.
+Each AVC contributor receives an annual statement showing the amount held in their account and the movements in the year.